How to Cook Beef Tenderloin to Succulent Perfection

 How to Cook Beef Tenderloin Roasts

 There's more than one way to cook that whole beef tenderloin (aka tenderloin roast).
 When handing the whole tenderloin, or at least multiple pounds of beef tenderloin, we suggest roasting beef tenderloin in the oven or grilling over indirect heat.
-Try it both ways, then decide the best way to cook beef tenderloin for yourself!
+Try it both ways, then decide the best way to cook beef tenderloin for yourself.

-How to Cook Beef Tenderloin Roasts in the Oven
+How to Prepare Beef Tenderloin Roasts

 How Long to Cook Beef Tenderloin Roasts